rorscharg/rorscharg.github.io/src/pages/blog/2020-04-04-habits-creativity-art-anthitesis.md

 Programming is a creative endeavour, game development probably even more so.
 Creative endeavours need love, they need genuine passion, they're not some fancy daily habits, they're a product of the human genius.
 Of devoted passion.

-It is said in *Atomic Habits* by James Clear that you should develop habits based on your identity.
+It is said in *Atomic Habits* by James Clear[^2] that you should develop habits based on your identity.
 *“With outcome-based habits, the focus is on what you want to achieve.
 With identity-based habits, the focus is on who you wish to become.”*
 Yet the person I want to become is not someone who is led by mundane imposed one hour a day of side project programming, it's a person who programs because he's passionate about the problem, the solution and the product.
 I'll probably end up programming on side projects every day anyway, but in an enjoyable way.

 # The Genius of the Subconscious.
 In the book *Steve Jobs* by *Walter Isaacson*[^3], it is said that people working with Steve Jobs always had to make their